Murray-Bridge-Bunyips/BunyipsFTC/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 All OpModes use '<robot name(+ -I if independent class)> OpMode name' in their Driver Station name declaration to avoid confusion.
 Classes are organised based on their package name and should only be run on their respective robot.
 '_independent' packages do not rely on common packages and can be run without the need of external classes.
+This however is the old method and is deprecated and instead replaced with common class reliance.